nverschaeren/sip_and_puff/README.md

 As moist should be prevented from entering the sensors Anti-tar cigarette filters should be placed on the inlets.
 A filter will be ok for about a week of usage and should be replaced after.

+To create create a tight connection for the tar-filter mouht pieces I used heat-proof electric-wire insulation tape, cut in half and wrap arround the inlets twice.
+The tape needed replacedment after a year of usage.

 ## Base prices